ADMISSIONS CRITERIA | Doctor of Occupational Therapy

 • Human Physiology (3 credits)

-• A&P I and II (at least 7 credits) may be substituted for Human Anatomy and Human Physiology
+A&P I and II with corresponding labs (8 credits) may be substituted for Human Anatomy/Lab and Human Physiology

 • Abnormal Psychology (3 credits)